 What are the benefits of DNA testing to establish paternity?

 Once paternity is confirmed, the mother can ask the court to make a child support court order and the child’s biological father can exercise his parental rights, such as seeking custody and visitation of his son or daughter.

-If a mother is seeking child support, paternity has to be established first.
-While a presumed father can voluntarily give the mother cash payments, the court cannot get involved and the father technically has no rights until paternity is confirmed legally.
+If a mother is seeking child support, legal paternity has to be established first.
+While a presumed father can voluntarily give the mother cash payments, the court cannot get involved and the father technically has no legal rights until they establish paternity.